 Students often misplace articles of clothing, books and other personal property.
-These items are turned in to the school office for the students to claim.
+These items are turned in to the Lost and Found box in the gym or school office for the students to claim.
 All personal items should be labeled.
 Every possible effort will be made to return lost items to their owners.
 Periodically, lost and found items will be displayed in the cafeteria or gym for the students to claim.
 Unclaimed items may be donated to a charitable organization.